adolfousier/neura-spark-listener-chatbot-ui/contributing.md

-# Contributing to Neura AI Chatbot UI
+# Contributing to Neura Spark Listener Chatbot UI

-Thank you for your interest in contributing to Neura AI!
+Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents